Meet the Instructor

 Sridhar Anandakrishnan is a geophysicist and a Columbia University and Wisconsin (Go Bucky!) graduate, who has been at Penn State off and on since 1992.
-Dr. "A" splits his time between teaching (this intro class, geophysics classes, and some math and computer related classes for geoscientists), service (committees, panels, talks to the public), and research (what's under the glaciers and will they melt?).
+Dr. "A" splits his time between teaching (this intro class, geophysics classes, and some math and computer-related classes for geoscientists), service (committees, panels, talks to the public), and research (what's under the glaciers and will they melt?).
 He has spent a good chunk of his time in Antarctica doing research on and about the glaciers there.
 Go to the US Antarctic Program's newsletter for a flavor of life and work in Antarctica.
 When not in work mode, Dr. A's attention goes to the family, cats, bicycles, and gardening.
 Here is a brief video biography, "Interview with the Iceman".

-Richard Alley is a geologist, and an Ohio State and Wisconsin graduate, who has been at Penn State long enough that the fruit trees he planted in his side yard are getting big.
+Richard Alley is a geologist, and an Ohio State and Wisconsin graduate, who has been at Penn State long enough that the fruit trees he planted in his sideyard are getting big.
 He splits his time between teaching (introductory classes, the study of past climates for undergraduate majors, and mathematical modeling of the earth for graduate students), service (he's had breakfast with a U.S. Vice President, testified to various Congressional committees, was the color commentator for an educational trip to Greenland by 10% of the US Senate, and contributed to the Nobel Peace Prize work of the United Nations IPCC, as well as chatting with lots of elementary-school classes and scout troops), and research (will the ice sheets fall into the ocean and flood the coasts?).
-When not in work mode, his attention goes to wife Cindy (who is the Geovisionary of the Rock Videos you'll see soon), their two daughters (Janet, who graduated from Penn State in elementary education, and Karen at Colgate, also featured on the Rock Videos), the fruit trees, a bicycle, and some soccer cleats.
+When not in work mode, his attention goes to his wife Cindy (who is the Geovisionary of the Rock Videos you'll see soon), their two daughters (Janet, who graduated from Penn State in elementary education, and Karen at Colgate, also featured on the Rock Videos), the fruit trees, a bicycle, and some soccer cleats.

 An instructional design team supported the development work for GEOSC 10 as well, including Cindy Alley, Eric Spielvogel, Jennifer Babb, and Ann Taylor.

 Cindy Alley met Richard when they were both geology majors at Ohio State.
-Since she enjoys computer graphics and design layout, and she can speak "geology," she has helped with course design, editing photos (many of the parks photos in this class come from their honeymoon, over 20 years ago!) and designing figures.
+Since she enjoys computer graphics and design layout, and she can speak "geology," she has helped with course design, editing photos (many of the parks photos in this class come from their honeymoon, over 20 years ago!), and designing figures.
 In GEOSC 10, she steps in to help wherever the others need a hand – photo editing, testing, making suggestions, whatever.
 When not playing with GEOSC 10, Cindy is a quilter, crafter, and chauffeur for their two children.